Kyriakos Velopoulos: Work as an author

 He is the author of Greece Bleeds, which he claims deals with the corruption of Greek society, army, legal system and politics, and Alexander, the Greatest of the Greeks, a detailed biography of Alexander the Great which includes arguments on the subject's Greek origins.

 Controversy

-Transferring €400,000 abroad during crisis

-In 2012 it was revealed that he had sent the amount of €400,000 abroad, amid fears of Greece defaulting.
+In 2012, it was revealed that he had sent the amount of €400,000 abroad, amid fears of Greece defaulting.